conduktor/conduktor-docs/docs/get-started/configuration/user-authentication/external-group-sync.md

 **Create a new group with an external group mapped**

-From within Admin, navigate to the `Users & Groups` screen and select the `Groups` tab.
+From within Admin, navigate to the `Users and Groups` screen and select the `Groups` tab.

  - Provide the `Name`, `Description` and select `Activate external groups mapping`
  - Provide 1 or more LDAP/OIDC groups